gioui/giouiorg/content/doc/architecture/drawing.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-clip" data-size="200x100"></pre>

-Note: that we first need to get the actual operation for the clipping with `Op` before calling `Add`.
-This level of indirection is useful if we want to use the same clipping operation multiple times.
-Under the hood, Op records a [macro](#macros) that encodes the clipping path.

 For more complex clipping [`clip.Path`](https://gioui.org/op/clip#Path) can express shapes built from lines and bézier curves.
 This example draws a triangle with a curved edge:

 <{{files/architecture/draw.go}}[/START CLIP TRIANGLE OMIT/,/END CLIP TRIANGLE OMIT/]